 There are two different types of DMARC reports – Failure (“ruf” tag) and Aggregate (“rua” tag).
 Each report type serves a different purpose, but more about that later in the article.

-Now, let’s understand why reviewing and acting on dmarc reports is crucial.
+Let’s understand why reviewing and acting on DMARC reports is crucial.

 Why Do You Need DMARC Reports?